pago/pioc/README.md

 #### inject(serviceName: String): Object
 Creates an injectable annotation that signals pioc to inject the required service during the resolve process.

+#### resolver: Object
+The Resolver object that is used throughout the system to analyse dependencies of services and to resolve them.

 *Example*